bosbec/mobileresponseDocs/services/injuryDoc.md

 **Start**

-* The process can be started through this user interface, or by messaging "injury" to a predefined app user, which will then send you back a form with the start questions.
+* The process can be started through this user interface, or by messaging "injury" to a predefined app user, which will give you back a form with the start questions.

 **Access**